Mozu/arc-fedex-account-rates/README.md

 You can disable it in Action Management in your Settings menu.

 ### Usage and Configuration
-* Open the file *assets/src/commerce.catalog.storefront.shipping/http.commerce.catalog.storefront.shipping.requestRates.after.js*
+* Open the file ```sh assets/src/commerce.catalog.storefront.shipping/http.commerce.catalog.storefront.shipping.requestRates.after.js```
 * Fill in fedex information on line 34
 * Save file
 * Run grunt
-*

 ## Additional Changes
 Depending on your intergration, you may need to change some of the code.
 This code is made to cover all shipping rates that mozu lists.
 If you want to include items into the shipping model that are not listed normally by your intergration, you can change the code to reflect that.